AllenSWDB/allenswdb.github.io/databook/background/transgenic-tools.md

   layer 4.
 Only found in primary sensory areas (e.g. VISp)

 <b>Slc17a6-IRES-Cre</b>
-: A pan-excitatory driver - drives expression in excitatory neurons - with weak expression in cortex.
+: Labels excitatory neurons with broad expression across most thalamic nuclei, hypothalamus midbrain, and brainstem but with weak expression in cortex.

 <b>Slc17a7-IRES2-Cre</b>
 : In cortex, a pan-excitatory driver - drives expression in excitatory neurons